hackerone/express-js-presentation/slides/slide-9-0.md

 </code></pre>

 Note:
-Apart from the views, express also offers a bunch of response helper methods for returning a json or redirect header and cookies.
+Apart from the views, express also offers a bunch of response helper methods for returning a json or redirect header and cookies etc.